soc/scala-lang/documentation/faq/index.md

 `if(x == 0) sys.error(“x shall not be zero”) else 5/x`

-link to Scala's class hierarchy?

 ## JVM

-### What do ops people you need to know to run Scala applications?
+### What do you need to know to run Scala applications in production?
-devops, compared to Java apps, “Just another jar file” etc.
+ops teams, devops, compared to Java apps, “Just another jar file” etc.

 ### Garbage collection?
 Todo...